public-square/public-square.github.io/interop/README.md

 can easily be replicated and distributed in another Virtual Public Square operated by some other group.

-The broadcast firehose is also available as JSONL, but containing the Javascript Web Tokens posted by publishers directly so that any other Virtual Public Square component may validate and ingest it all to create a new instance.
+The broadcast firehose is also available as JSONL, but containing the JSON Web Tokens posted by publishers directly so that any other Virtual Public Square component may validate and ingest it all to create a new instance.
 ```